shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 *Note 1:  It is expected that the workstation already has **kubectl** and **helm** installed.
 If not, they could be installed by following the steps outlined here (<https://kubernetes.io/docs/tasks/tools/#kubectl>) for **kubectl** and here (<https://github.com/helm/helm/releases>) for **helm**.*

-*Note 2: It is expected that on the workstation there is a context defined for the target cluster and it is set as default.*
+*Note 2: It is expected that on the workstation, there is a context defined for the target cluster, and it is set as the default.*

 ## Requirements

 It is expected that there is a Load Balancer (assumed **MetalLB**), a local git-based solution (assumed **Gitea**), and a CI/CD solution (assumed **Jenkins**).
 In addition, a read-write access to a container registry (assumed **Docker Hub**) is expected.

-Detailed explanation on how to prepare an evironment like the one assumed and used, check the **Preparation** document, available [here](../preparation/preparation.md).
+Detailed explanation on how to prepare an environment like the one assumed and used, check the **Preparation** document, available [here](../preparation/preparation.md).

 ## Demo Steps